Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 5. Patch Up The Wall

-It seems so far-fetched, right, all this hassle for a small leakage?
+It seems so far-fetched, right?
+All this hassle for a small leakage?
 So, it is far better to install a durable plumbing system, to begin with, while conducting pipe checks annually to keep troubles at bay.

-Detecting A Hidden Leak In Your Bathroom
+Detecting A Hidden Water Leak In Your Bathroom

 Hidden leaking pipes can be troublesome and demand immediate attention.